MicrosoftDocs/fabric-docs/docs/onelake/onelake-overview.md

 For more information on APIs and endpoints, see [OneLake access and APIs](onelake-access-api.md).
 For examples of OneLake integrations with Azure, see [Use with Azure services](../placeholder.md).

-## One copy: Access the same copy of data
+## One copy: Access one copy of data

 While applications may have separation of storage and computing, the data is often optimized for a single engine, which makes it difficult to reuse the same data for multiple applications.
 With Fabric, the different analytical engines (T-SQL, Spark, Analysis Services, etc.) store data in the open Delta Lake format to allow you to use the same data across multiple engines.